 Except for those entered in the official Wager Book at Pacific Standard, the 5-year-old craft beer and sports bar on the Boerum Hill side of lower Fourth Avenue.
 Take a gamble at this watering hole, and the risks include having your silly stakes recorded for posterity.
+Such as:

 “I wager 1 plate of cookies and a 6 pack of delicious beer that the Oregon Ducks will dominate this season.”

 “Michael Crudele bets J-C. G. R. one day of slavery that he cannot drink one gallon of milk in one hour without throwing up.”